 Before we answer the basic question posed by this article, we will determine what it means for Christians to be godly servants.

-Webster’s Dictionary defines a servant as person employed to perform services, especially household duties, for another” or “a person devoted to another or to a cause, creed, etc.” Although the Bible does not specifically define the nature of a godly servant, we think the Bible does indicate that being a godly servant should include the following characteristics:
+In Webster’s Dictionary, the applicable definition of a servant is “a person devoted to another or to a cause, creed, etc.” Although the Bible does not specifically define the nature of a godly servant, we think the Bible does indicate that being a godly servant includes the following characteristics:

-- God should be the Master (or Lord) of every Christian.
-This necessitates being obedient to doing what God wants them to do (i.e., having a servant-like attitude toward God).
+- A godly servant allows God to be his (or her) Master (or Lord).
+This necessitates being obedient to doing what God wants that person to do.
 [For a discussion of a related characteristic, click on “Can Jesus Christ Be a Person’s Savior but Not Their Lord?”]

-- Every Christian should regularly seek to minister to the needs of other people (i.e., have a servant-like attitude toward other people).
+- A godly servant regularly seeks to minister to the needs of other people (i.e., have a servant-like attitude toward other people).
 [For perspective regarding this characteristic, click on “What Is the Responsibility of Christians to Minister to People with Needs?”]

-- Each Christian should be humble rather than attempting to exalt themselves.
+- A godly servant is humble rather than attempting to exalt themselves.
 Among the most relevant scriptures that pertain to this characteristic are the three that follow.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 In Matthew 23:12, Jesus Christ declares, “[W]hoever exalts himself will be humbled, and he who humbles himself will be exalted.”